 The central conceit of Fox's "24" is as well known as it is outlandish.
 Each episode tracked an hour of real time, with a full season of the show detailing a complete day in the life of Kiefer Sutherland's Jack Bauer, an agent of the fictional Los Angeles Counter Terrorist Unit.
 Though the characters rarely ate, slept, or used the bathroom on camera, "24" earned praise for its nonstop action and gripping performances.
 The series also attracted criticism for the way it normalized torture on screen.

-"24" would go on to win 20 Emmys in categories like stunt coordination, music composition, editing, and directing, along with one win for Outstanding Drama Series and one for Sutherland in the Oustanding Lead Actor in a Drama Series category, both in 2006.
+"24" would go on to win 20 Emmys in categories like stunt coordination, music composition, editing, and directing, along with one win for Outstanding Drama Series and one for Sutherland in the Outstanding Lead Actor in a Drama Series category, both in 2006.

 Dennis Franz holds his Emmy Award for Outstanding Lead Actor in 1999.